cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Load Balancer and Traffic Manager (az-101-03).md

 ﻿# Lab: Implement Advanced Virtual Networking

-All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Excercise 1 Task 3, which includes steps performed from a Remote Desktop session to an Azure VM
+All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Exercise 1 Task 3, which includes steps performed from a Remote Desktop session to an Azure VM

 Lab files: